 - High: When the preventive measure is considered highly effective and is expected to significantly reduce the associated risks.

-- Medium: As a preventive measure is considered somewhat effective and is expected, desired that to some extent reduce the associated risks.
+- Medium: As a preventive measure is considered somewhat effective and is expected, and desired to some extent reduce the associated risks.

 - Low: When a preventive measure is considered not very effective as it is expected to reduce the associated risk only slightly.